bishop027/FS-test-week-one/README.md

 ### 1. Palindrome

-- Grade:
+- Grade: 4
-- Explanation:
+- Explanation: We recently completed a similar exercise in the previous class, so I was able to solve the problem step by step.

 ### 2. Add grid items

-- Grade:
+- Grade: 2
-- Explanation:
+- Explanation: I felt like I understood the question and I was able to form a plan on how to solve the problem; however, I completely forgot how grids worked and needed to look up quite a few things, which left me with less time.

 ### 3. Create file name string in CamelCase

-- Grade:
+- Grade: 3
-- Explanation:
+- Explanation: I understood the question, but I'm unsure if my answer is correct.

 ### 4. Create pattern

-- Grade:
+- Grade: 2
-- Explanation:
+- Explanation: I definitley think I overthought this question and used the majority on my time to answer it.
+I'm not sure what happened, but I feel like the hint made me more confused that I was originally.

+*** Quick note - my browser crashed and my whole computer wouldn't start after the looping exercise.
+Unfortunately, I needed to reboot my computer.
+I lost a lot of time, so I went back to the exercises after this happened.